In this article, I’m sharing the best low sodium pizza sauce recipe my Nonna taught me, so you can enjoy a healthier heart without sacrificing flavor.

 Here’s how you can make your own sauce with lower sodium.

-• 2 tablespoons of tomato paste made by Hunt’s no-salt-added
+- 2 tablespoons of this exact no-salt-added tomato paste made by Hunts

 Pizza Dough Crust Ingredients